 (a) a data cut-off date of the end of each month for that reporting month;

-(b) data iscollated, reviewed and processed in the subsequent two months for a reporting month;
+(b) data to be collated, reviewed and processed in the subsequent month for a reporting month;

-(c) System Incidents Report to be published at latest on the last working day of the second month after each reporting month (in other words the report for January would be published on the last working day of March, and so on) and submitted to the next regular Grid Code Review Panel.
-For the avoidance of doubt, if there are no incidents arising under OC3.4.1 (a)- (c) a System Incidents Report would, nevertheless, still be published stating that ‘No System Incident occurred in month [X]’.
+(c) System Incidents Report to be published at latest on the last working day of the first month after each reporting month (in other words the report for January would be published on the last working day of February, and so on) and published on the Website.
+For the avoidance of doubt, if there are no incidents arising under OC3.4.1 (a) - (c) a System Incidents Report would, nevertheless, still be published stating that ‘No System Incident occurred in month [X]’.

-OC3.4.4 The Company shall prepare and publish monthly on the Website, in a spreadsheet form,

-System Frequency data at a maximum of one second intervals for the whole month (Historic Frequency Data) in accordance with the following timescales:
+OC3.4.4 The Company shall publishon the Website, in a spreadsheet or other appropriate downloadable format, continuous System Frequency data at a maximum of 100ms intervals with frequency measured at one or multiple locations (Historic Frequency Data) and publish this on the Website, no later than the eleventh working day after the end of the reporting month.

-(a) a data cut-off date of the end of each month for that reporting month;

-(b) data is collated, reviewed and processed in the subsequent ten working days after the end of the reporting month;

-(c) Historic Frequency Data to be published on the eleventh working day after each reporting month (in other words the report for January would be published on the eleventh working day of February, and so on).

-OC3.4.5 The Company will use best endeavours to provide a report or reports (based on either the

-historic reporting methodology, or on the Significant Incidents Reports methodology, or a mix of the two), on events for the period from 1 November 2017 until the first System Incidents Report pursuant to this Operating Code, such a report or reports to be made available within 4 months of implementation date of the modification.

 OC3.5 REPORTING ON FAULT EVENTS

-OC.3.5.1 The Company shall prepare and publish on their website a report giving date, time and location of actual three phase, three phase to earth, phase to phase and phase to earth fault events on the National Electricity Transmission System.
+OC.3.5.1 The Company shall prepare and publish on their Website a report giving date, times (hh.mm.ss) that the fault was reported (noting this may be some seconds after the fault occurred) location of actual three phase, three phase to earth, phase to phase and phase to earth fault events on the National Electricity Transmission System.
 Information shall be published as soon as reasonably practicable following such an event.
-For faults in which a fault ride through issue was found, where available, appropriate waveform information will be provided.
+For faults in which a fault ride through issue was found, appropriate waveform information will be provided if available.

-OC3.6 REPORTING ON LEARNING
+OC3.6 ANNUAL REPORTING

-OC3.6.1 Where
+OC3.6.1 Using best endeavours, The Company shall produce an annual report at latest by 30 September following the end of the 12-month reporting period.
+This Annual System Incidents Report shall: